Local Symmetry and Global Structure in Adaptive Voter Models: Model Analysis

 The analysis for Type 3 events is more subtle.
 For $i = 1$, this term has components

 where $J$ (respectively, $K$) are the number of inactive (active) edges attached to $u$ at the time of voting, and $G$ is the event that $u$ votes prior to deactivation.

-To complete the approximation scheme, it is necessary to compute the expectations appearing in \Cref{eq:g_components} and then compute the expected number of events of each type.
+To complete the approximation scheme, it is necessary to first compute the expectations appearing in \Cref{eq:g_components} and then compute the expected number of events of each type.
 We begin with $K$, the active edge count at the time that $u$ votes.
-Conditioned on a fixed initial number $K_0$ of active edges and $u$'s opinion $i$, $K$ is distributed as a truncated geometric distribution:
+Conditioned on a fixed initial number $K_0$ of active edges and $u$'s opinion $i$, $K$ is distributed as a truncated geometric random variable:

 where $\beta_i$ is the probability that an event is not a vote by $u$, given that it removes a discordant edge from $u$ and that $u$ has opinion $i$.
 This probability is given explicitly by

 To derive the rewire-to-random expression, we enumerate the events that remove an active edge $(u,v)$ from $u$, given that $(u,v)$ is sampled for update.
 A vote by either node $u$ or node $v$ deactivates the edge, and occurs with probability $1-\alpha$.
 A rewiring event in which $v$ maintains the edge removes the edge from $u$ and occurs with probability $\alpha/2$.
 A rewiring event in which $u$ maintains the edge occurs with probability $\alpha/2$, and deactivates the edge with probability $q_i$ in the rewire-to-random case.
 The total rate of active edge removal from $u$ is therefore $2-\alpha(1-q_i)$.
 The rate of active edge removal, excluding Type 3 voting events, is $2-\alpha(1-q_i) - (1-\alpha) = 1+\alpha q_i$.
 A similar derivation yields the expression for the rewire-to-same variant.